-Cemiplimab was approved by the FDA (Food and Drug Administration) for patients with metastatic cutaneous squamous cell carcinoma (SCC) or locally advanced cutaneous SCC who were not candidates for curative surgery or curative radiation.
+Cemiplimab was approved by the US Food and Drug Administration (FDA) for patients with metastatic cutaneous SCC or locally advanced cutaneous SCC who are not candidates for curative surgery or curative radiation.

-Cemiplimab was evaluated by the FDA under Priority Review, which is reserved for medicines that represent significant improvements in safety or efficacy in treating serious conditions.
+Cemiplimab was evaluated by the FDA under priority review, which is reserved for medicines that represent significant improvements in safety or efficacy in treating serious conditions.

-In April 2018, the European Medicines Agency (EMA) accepted for review the Marketing Authorization Application for cemiplimab for the treatment of patients with metastatic cutaneous SCC or with locally advanced SCC who are not candidates for surgery.
+In April 2018, the European Medicines Agency (EMA) accepted for review the marketing authorization application for cemiplimab for the treatment of patients with metastatic cutaneous SCC or with locally advanced SCC who are not candidates for surgery.

 Cemiplimab is currently unavailable in New Zealand.